 Bahamas Environmental Steward Scholars (BESS) Programme

-BESS is a unique year-long study and work experience programme for motivated graduating high school students between the ages of 15-18 who are interested in learning more about the environment, conservation and sustainable systems as they transition from high school to university studies.
+The BESS programme is for motivated graduating high school students between the ages of 15-18 who are interested in learning more about the environment, conservation and sustainable systems as they transition from high school to university studies.

-Since the programme’s inception thirty-eight BESS Scholars from schools throughout the country have participated in the programme on scholarship.
+Since the programme’s inception fourty-one BESS Scholars from schools throughout the country have participated in the programme.

 What does the programme entail?